iAvoe/Az900-Module-5-Review/README.md

 #### Each Azure subscription can contain multiple account administrators
 - False, 1 account administrator & 1 service administrator

-#### Each Azure subscription can be managed by using a Microsoft account only
-- False, Azure Active Directory / Azure Entra account is required

 #### An Azure Resource group contains multiple Azure subscription
 - False, multiple resource-(group)s is/are under Azure subscription